TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.30.md

 ---

-And they went forth from thence, and passed through Galilee; and he would not that any man should know it.
+They went out from there, and passed through Galilee.
+He didn't want anyone to know it.